-- Ensure policies and procedures governing the provisioning and de-provisioning of access to information systems are followed in a timely manner and documentation of completion of these processes is maintained. - Perform a comprehensive periodic review of the appropriateness of personnel with access to systems. - Implement two-factor authentication for applications. - Document access rights to systems to include roles, role descriptions, privileges or activities associated with each role, and role or activity assignments that may cause a segregation of duties conflict. - Prepare audit logging and monitoring procedures for databases within application boundaries.
+- Ensure policies and procedures governing the provisioning and deprovisioning of access to information systems are followed in a timely manner and documentation of completion of these processes is maintained. - Perform a comprehensive periodic review of the appropriateness of personnel with access to systems. - Implement two-factor authentication for applications.

+- Document access rights to systems to include roles, role descriptions, privileges or activities associated with each role, and role or activity assignments that may cause a segregation of duties conflict. - Prepare audit logging and monitoring procedures for databases within application boundaries.
 Review audit logs on a pre-defined periodic basis for violations or suspicious activity and identify individuals responsible for follow up or elevation of issues to the appropriate team members for review.
-The review of audit logs should be documented for record retention purposes. - Establish a means of documenting all users who have access to systems, and all users who had their systems access revoked. - Update application password policies to align with agency policies.
+The review of audit logs should be documented for record retention purposes. - Establish a means of documenting all users who have access to systems and all users who had their systems access revoked. - Create a process to notify the shared service provider timely of separated employees.